tbuckley/evals-pwa/README.md

 The run tables offer features such as:

 - Showing test variables (ordered by their presence in the tests)
-- Toggling whether variable values for each test are displayed
+- Toggling whether variable values for each test are displayed (remembered across sessions)

 ```typescript
 interface Run {